oracle/pgql-lang/pages/pgql-1.2-spec.md

 The Searched Case provides a list of pairs (`WHEN` boolean expression, `THEN` return value) and optionally an else clause (`ELSE` else value).
 PGQL evaluates each boolean expression until one of them evaluates to true, and returns the corresponding return value.
 If no expression evaluates to true, and an `ELSE` clause exists, then PGQL returns the given else value.
-Otherwise, null is returned:
+Otherwise, null is returned.

+For example:

 ```sql
 CASE